 - The bullying must cause harm to the victim.

 In today’s digital age, young people must also contend with new forms of bullying.
-The rise of Facebook, Instagram and other social media platforms has seen an increase in cyberbullying.
+The rise of Facebook, Instagram and other social media platforms has seen an increase in cyberbullying - especially considering The 2017 Sensis Social Media Report revealed that eight in 10 Australians (or 79%) are now on social media.
 Cyberbullying is an area of great concern and can be just as erosive and damaging as physical bullying.
 In some circumstances, it can also constitute defamation.

 Rights and responsibilities